MicrosoftDocs/sql-docs/docs/mdx/mdx-data-definition-create-global-cube.md

 -   A global cube that is created from an existing global cube in a local cube file cannot be saved in the same local cube file.
 For example, you create a global cube named SalesLocal1 and save this cube to the C:\SalesLocal.cub file.
 You then connect to the C:\SalesLocal.cub file and create a second global cube named SalesLocal2.
 If you now try to save the SalesLocal2 global cube to the C:\SalesLocal.cub file, you will receive an error.
 However, you can save the SalesLocal2 global cube to a different local cube file.

 -   Global cubes do not support distinct count measures.
-Because cubes that include distinct count measures are nonadditive, the CREATE GLOBAL CUBE statement cannot support the creation or use of distinct count measures.
+Because cubes that include distinct count measures are non additive, the CREATE GLOBAL CUBE statement cannot support the creation or use of distinct count measures.

 -   When adding a measure to a local cube, you must also include at least one dimension that is related to the measure being added.